danhorst/danhorst.com/content/writing/calendars.md

 ---

 I am a recovering productivity nerd with a keen sense of my own mortality that spends time with computer systems professionally.
-Because of this, I've accumulated opinions about dates and calendars over the years.
+Because of this, I've accumulated opinions about dates and calendars.

 - Dates should be written in [ISO 8601 format][1] e.g. 2024-12-31.
 	- The `year-month-day` order eliminates any ambiguity between `month/day/year` and `day/month/year`.